aaronsabellek/Harvard_CS50x_Final_Project/README.md

 #### Description: **_Need for Text_** is a **social network** designed for its users to **search or recommend texts** in their communities.

 ### Requirements
 The project runs with **Python Flask**.
 In the _requirements.txt_ file you find the python packages you need to install.
-Also you have to configure the the **SQLite database** and also the **application**-settings and **Flask-Mail**-Serversettings in the _init.py_-file.
+Also you have to configure the **SQLite database** and also the **application**-settings and **Flask-Mail**-Serversettings in the _init.py_-file.
 If everything is set, you just have to run `python run.py` from the main directory to run the project.

 ### Functionality
 First, you need to **sign up** (_/register_) for an account and confirm your registration via email.
 If you already have an account, you can **login directly** (_/login_).